ChrisAxt/Group-17-web/README.md

 * Home: displays feed containing latest information related to the clubs they are part of
 * Profile: displays user information (e.g., ID, profile picture)
-* Search: allows user to find events and clubs to join
+* Clubs: displays clubs information (e.g., Name, description)
+* Events: displays upcoming events
-* Calendar: shows all the events that are part of the user's schedule (More to come)
+* Schedule: shows all the events that are part of the user's schedule

 ### Entity-Relationship (ER) Diagram